snoyberg/posa-chapter/warp.md

 Lazy I/O represents a stream of values as a single, pure data structure.
 As more data is requested from this structure, I/O actions will be performed to grab the data from its source.
 Lazy I/O provides a huge level of composability.
-For example, I can write a function to compress a lazy `ByteString`, and then apply it to an existing response body easily.
+For example, we can write a function to compress a lazy `ByteString`, and then apply it to an existing response body easily.
 However, there are two major downsides to lazy I/O: